 - Ask a teacher for permission to go to the counseling office

-- E-mail their student's counselor
+- E-mail or call your student's counselor

 My student is having difficulty in a class.
 What should I do?

 - Check schoolloop.
 Notice if your child is having trouble with organization, homework, and/or tests.

 - Monitor your student's tutorial sign-ups.
 Make sure that he/she is using tutorial time effectively.

 - Talk with your student's teacher, if needed.
 Teachers can be e-mailed through schoolloop.

 How to do I request student cum records?

 - Email Dawn Avenida or Val Milat

 If your student has received a failing grade for first or second semester, this summer program provides an opportunity to make up the required course, resulting in a grade change.